 Effective processing methods for molluscan and crustacean byproducts must be developed to ensure the byproducts are useful in fish feed formulations and bioavailable in nutrients, easy to digest, and non-toxic.
 Untreated shellfish and crustacean wastes are composed of non-digestible chitin, heavy metals, and microorganisms which are harmful to fish health (Eggink et al., 2025).
 Furthermore, these byproducts are very moist and can spoil rapidly, meaning further preservative action is required to keep the feed in good condition.
 These byproducts, if processed properly, can become stable and nutritious which would benefit and promote the health and growth of fish.

 Fermentation is one of the most important bioprocessing techniques which improves digestion by converting chitin, proteins, and lipids into simpler, usable forms (Siddik et al., 2024).
 It encourages the multiplication of probiotic microorganisms such as Lactobacillus spp. and Bacillus spp. which enhance gut health and the ability to resist further infections.
 Additionally, fermentation, through microbial biotransformation, eliminates and transforms harmful substances including some heavy metals and biogenic amines.
-It has been demonstrated that fermented byproducts based diets increase Feed Conversion Ration (FCRs) and immune responses of tilapia and carp (Dawood et al., 2020; Phinyo et al., 2025).
+It has been demonstrated that fermented byproducts based diets increase Feed Conversion Ratio (FCRs) and immune responses of tilapia and carp (Dawood et al., 2020; Phinyo et al., 2025).

 Another method of processing for molluscan and crustacean byproducts is through enzymatic hydrolysis which involves the use of proteolytic enzymes to break down proteins into bioactive peptides with antimicrobial and antioxidant properties.
 Hydrolyzed proteins increase the palatability of feed and are advantageous to larval and juvenile fish with undeveloped digestive tracts due to their easily digestible nature (Alves et al., 2020).
 Hydrolyzed molluscs and crustacean protein is becoming more popular in commercial fish feeds because of their immune-stimulatory effects (Córdova & Garcı́a, 2002; Harnedy et al., 2012).
 Dehydration and grinding processes like sun drying, oven drying, and spray drying extend the storage life of by-products while retaining their nutrients.